 The slimy, but beautiful Rosy Gomphidius Mushroom is quite common in the douglas fir forests of the Pacific Northwest.
-It has pinkish cap with white gills that reach down the stem, the mushroom has a slimy veil sheathing it that must be removed before eating, the spore print is almost black.
+It has a pinkish cap with white gills that reach down the stem, the mushroom has a slimy veil sheathing it that must be removed before eating, the spore print is almost black.

 It can be found under coniferous forests in most of North America, but it is much more common in the pacific northwest growing in the douglas fir forests.
 Grows with conifers, especially douglas fir and can be found growing alone or in small groups, rare in eastern North America, more common in the Rocky Mountains and grows all over the Pacific coast.